Medicated America: More Chemically Altered Than Any People in History

 Fluoride: The Oldest Deliberate Chemical Addition

-The fluoridation of public drinking water the deliberate addition of fluoride compounds to municipal water supplies to reduce tooth decay has been official US public health policy since 1945 and currently reaches approximately 73 percent of Americans served by public water systems.
-It is one of the most widespread examples of deliberate mass medication in human history: a psychoactive compound (fluoride affects neurological function) added to the water supply without the individual consent of those consuming it, at a dosage that cannot be controlled by the individual since water consumption varies widely.
+The fluoridation of public drinking water reaches approximately 73% of Americans served by public water systems.
+It is one of the most widespread examples of deliberate mass medication in human history: a compound added to the water supply without the individual consent of those consuming it, at a dosage that cannot be controlled by the individual.

 PFAS: Forever Chemicals in the Water Supply

-PFAS contamination of drinking water is now recognized as one of the most widespread environmental crises in American history.
-A 2023 survey by the US Geological Survey found detectable PFAS in approximately 45 percent of US tap water samples a figure that likely understates true prevalence given the limitations of detection methods and the vast number of PFAS compounds that are not routinely tested for.
-The EPA has set drinking water limits for several PFAS compounds at 4 parts per trillion a vanishingly small but toxicologically meaningful concentration and has estimated that tens of millions of Americans are drinking water that exceeds these limits.
+A 2023 survey by the US Geological Survey found detectable PFAS in approximately 45% of US tap water samples.
+The EPA has set drinking water limits for several PFAS compounds at 4 parts per trillion and has estimated that tens of millions of Americans are drinking water that exceeds these limits.

-The health effects associated with PFAS exposure are broad and serious: increased risk of certain cancers (kidney, testicular, thyroid), immune system suppression (including reduced vaccine efficacy), hormonal disruption, thyroid disease, elevated cholesterol, liver damage, and developmental effects in children including low birth weight and altered brain development.
-Because PFAS do not break down, every American alive today carries a body burden of these compounds, accumulated over a lifetime of exposure through water, food, cookware, food packaging, and other sources.
-The youngest generation of Americans born into an environment where PFAS contamination is ubiquitous has been exposed since before birth, through the placental transfer of maternal PFAS body burden.
+The health effects associated with PFAS exposure are broad and serious: increased risk of certain cancers, immune system suppression including reduced vaccine efficacy, hormonal disruption, thyroid disease, elevated cholesterol, liver damage, and developmental effects in children including low birth weight and altered brain development.
+Every American alive today carries a body burden of these compounds.
+The youngest generation has been exposed since before birth, through the placental transfer of maternal PFAS body burden.

 Pharmaceutical Residues in Drinking Water